rediacc/www/src/content/docs/en/cli/api-reference/ceph.md

 #### Details

-Updates the encrypted configuration for a distributed storage cluster including replication settings, storage policies, and performance parameters.
+Updates the encrypted configuration for a Ceph cluster including replication settings, storage policies, and performance parameters.

 #### Parameters